 With a career spanning more than fifty years, John W. Maloney made a significant impact on the built environment in Washington State.
 His early work reflects the architectural eclecticism of the 1920 & 30s, while his later work shows his mastery of modern materials.

 Maloney was born in Sacramento, California in 1896.
 His family moved to the Puget Sound area in the early 1900s.
 He attended Auburn High School and went on to the University of Washington and Stanford University.
 After serving in World War I, Maloney established an architectural practice in Yakima in 1922.
+By 1931 he and his partner Wallce W. McDonald, had opened a branch office in Wentachee.
 His most notable building in Yakima is the A. E. Larson Building (1931), an eleven-story Art Deco masterpiece and the city’s first skyscraper.

 With business booming, in 1943 Maloney opened an architectural office in Seattle, where he went on to design a number of high profile schools, hospitals, and office buildings.
 He designed projects for several universities including Washington State University, Central Washington State University, Seattle University, Yakima Valley Community College and Gonzaga University.
 He also designed the entire campus of buildings at the Perry Technical Institute in Yakima (1940).
 Maloney also designed a number of buildings for the Seattle Public School District including Meany Middle School (1955), Jefferson Park Junior High School (1956), Asa Mercer Junior High School (1957), an addition to Grover Cleveland High School (1958), and Rainier Beach Junior-Senior High School (1960).